IDoCodingStuffs/python-doodles/freeform-log.md

 If not, I can try oversampling again to see if it helps.

 Getting weird large negative numbers for loss.
 Wonder what's up with that.
 Ah.
 Just a typo.

+### 4 PM
+I should try multi-label soft margin loss actually.
+BCE is not appropriate at all, this is a multilabel classification problem after all.

+### 5 PM
+No help from that.
+I noticed my outputs are all almost exactly the same.
+So found this SO link that might help: https://stackoverflow.com/questions/74200607/all-predicted-values-of-lstm-model-is-almost-same